Three SaaS tools, one finance lead, and a Sydney board pack that takes nine days to assemble in Barangaroo

 How to choose a developer in Sydney

 Hire a team that has shipped financial software for an Australian scale-up, not just a generic ERP integrator.
 Ask them to walk you through GST treatment on a partly-overseas invoice and how they would consolidate two entities at month-end.
 Local fluency matters: a Sydney developer who knows ATO lodgement, STP, and the way a Barangaroo professional-services firm bills will build something that survives your auditor.
-Adjacent systems like a custom CRM for the revenue pipeline, business intelligence dashboards for board reporting, and internal tools for finance ops should come from the same team so your customer data finally lives in one place.
+Adjacent systems like a custom CRM for the revenue pipeline, business intelligence (BI) dashboards for board reporting, and internal tools for finance ops should come from the same team so your customer data finally lives in one place.

 - One customer and revenue model across billing, ledger, and pipeline, so ARR ties on the first export